Skip to Content

 What Is a Pronoun?

-A pronoun is a word that is commonly used as a substitute for a noun.
-A pronoun refers to a noun that has already been used in the writing.
-There are several different types of pronouns.
+A pronoun is a word that is used in place of a noun to avoid repetition.
+A pronoun usually refers to a noun that has already been mentioned.

 Example: